 Vignettes are definitely of great help in difficult or sensitive topics by the desensitization of subject matter (1, 5, 35) and directing attention to specific elements of complex processes (12), and this matter has been well documented (5, 7, 10, 25).
 Therefore, the participants feel more comfortable and less threatened to speak about their own situation, real opinions, and actions since they feel it is non-personal (1, 2, 5, 7, 12, 22, 25, 33, 35, 50, 51).

-Vignette sometimes leads to an ambiguity in the results helping the researcher to find new opinions and situations which were not previously distinguished.
+Vignettes sometimes lead to an ambiguity in the results helping the researcher to find new opinions and situations which were not previously distinguished.
 Therefore, flexibility is regarded as one of the important elements of a vignette (52).

-In research studies, the manifestation of diseases can be written in the form of a vignette (as a short-term description) which illuminates how the signs and symptoms of diseases manifest themselves.
+In research studies, the manifestation of diseases can be written in the form of vignettes (as a short-term description), which illuminates how the signs and symptoms of diseases manifest themselves.
 These descriptions which are known as clinical vignettes may be used as effective tools to measure a variety of variables regarding the nature of disease and also the performance of health care workers in different aspects (53).

 In addition, using vignettes, multifaceted issues could be assessed (57), and a distance would be created between the participants and the researcher (5, 25, 50).
-Moreover, due to the lack of detail in a vignette, participants fill the gap through their responses which is important for advance research demonstrating that the interpretation of participants is valuable as a research tool (52).
+Moreover, due to the lack of detail in a vignette, participants fill the gap through their responses, which is important for demonstrating that the interpretation of participants is valuable as a research tool (52).

-Validity could be mentioned as one of the biggest methodological concerns when vignette is used in quantitative research (62).
+Validity could be mentioned as one of the biggest methodological concerns when vignettes are used in quantitative research (62).
 Although vignettes stimulate the elements of research in varying grades (55, 63), they are unable to fully capture the elements of reality and the lives of people the same as other research tools (2, 5, 64-66).